equivalent/equivalent.github.io/_posts/article/2015-02-20-array-of-json-data-in-html-data-attribute.markdown

+---
+layout: article_post
+categories: article
-# JSON array in html element data attribute
+title:  "JSON array in html element data attribute"
+disq_id: 12
+description:
+  How to pass JSON to HTML element data attribute
+redirect_from:
+  - "/blogs/12/"
+  - "/blogs/12-json-array-in-html-element-data-attribute/"
+---

 I was writing some view code today where jQuery would pick-up values of button data attribute (array of ids) and make Ajax